 Violence Against Women

-According to an analysis brief recently published by UN Woman, the number of girls and women subject to sexual and/or physical violence is likely to increase during this period.
+According to an analysis brief recently published by UN Women, the number of girls and women subject to sexual and/or physical violence is likely to increase during this period.
 The security, health and economic worries heighten tensions which are exacerbated by the confined living conditions imposed by Governments to reduce the spread of Covid_19.

 In Spain, certain pharmacies and shops have adhered to an initiative to ensure the safety of victims of gender-based violence and received instructions on how to provide support and report cases.
 While going to the pharmacy, women can alert the pharmacists about a domestic violence situation by using a code message.
 The pharmacists engaged in this initiative are instructed on how to provide support to the women and call and report the case to the police